jeffriesd/dsDraw-python/README.md

 # dsDraw

 dsDraw is an interactive tool for drawing data structures for educational purposes.
-It uses an embedded python shell for most operations.
+It uses an embedded python shell as a command line interface for creating data structures.

 To display a data structure in the drawing area, create a new data structure variable e.g. `some_data_structure = BST(25)` and then enter the command `show some_data_structure`.
 If the drawing area is already occupied, the current active pane will be split along its longer axis to make room for the new pane.